Ytopioi/Posts_site/README.md

 # Posts_site

-#To run page - download zip with the project, open in code editor, run yarn install, then run yarn start.
+#To run page - download zip with the project, open in code editor, run "yarn install" (without brackets), then run "yarn start".